 Sri Lanka has lavishly aromatic and spicy cuisine.
 If you are visiting Sri Lanka you should try these popular Sri Lankan dishes.
+Sri Lankan cuisine is mostly shaped by its history and culture, with some dishes so inherently unique you wouldn’t find them anywhere else in the world.

 This list includes following types of food: